Tetris: The Grand Master

 Tetris: The Grand Master (テトリス ザ・グランドマスター, Tetorisu: Za Gurando Masutā) is a series of puzzle arcade video games created by Arika.

-Released in Japan in August 1998 Tetris: The Grand Master was followed by two sequels, Tetris: The Absolute – The Grand Master 2 in October 2000 (with a Plus version released December 2000) and Tetris: The Grand Master 3 – Terror‑Instinct in March 2005.
-A spin-off console game, Tetris: The Grand Master Ace was published by AQ Interactive on December 10, 2005 and was a launch title for the Xbox 360's Japan release.
+Released in Japan in August 1998, Tetris: The Grand Master was followed by two sequels: Tetris: The Absolute – The Grand Master 2 in October 2000 (with a Plus update released in December 2000), and Tetris: The Grand Master 3 – Terror‑Instinct in March 2005.
+A spin-off console game, Tetris: The Grand Master Ace, was published by AQ Interactive on December 10, 2005, and was a launch title for the Xbox 360's Japan release.
 On December 1, 2022, Tetris: The Grand Master was released for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series.
+This was followed by Tetris: The Absolute – The Grand Master 2 Plus on June 1, 2023.
+A new installment, Tetris: The Grand Master 4 – Absolute Eye, was released on April 3, 2025, on Steam.

 Gameplay

 The basic gameplay of Tetris: The Grand Master is similar to that of other Tetris games.
 The player must move and rotate tetromino-shaped pieces falling into a well to form horizontal lines, which will then be cleared.
 During gameplay, the game automatically gives ranks to the player according to their score, starting from 9 up to Grand Master (GM), roughly following the dan ranking system.
-The game speeds up rapidly, eventually reaching instant gravity, where blocks appear immediately at the bottom, and upwards of three tetrominoes per seconds.
+The game speeds up rapidly, eventually reaching instant gravity, where blocks appear immediately at the bottom, and upwards of three tetrominoes per second.

 Tetris: The Grand Master's gameplay is heavily inspired by Sega's Japanese arcade version of Tetris, released 10 years earlier.
 It uses a modified version of that game's rotation system, the same color scheme for tetrominoes, and relies heavily on mechanics such as lock delay, similar to Sega's game.

 The main goal in Tetris: The Grand Master is to score points, awarding the player a higher grade.
 The game ends when a player reaches level 999.
 If the player scored enough points, they will be awarded with the grade S9.
 To achieve the grade GM, the player must also meet some time requirements during play.
 If the player tops out before reaching level 999, the game ends, awarding the player the current grade and its "mastering time", the time at which the grade was awarded during gameplay.

 Games

 Tetris: The Grand Master

-The original game was released in Japanese arcades in August 1998.
+Tetris: The Grand Master was released in Japanese arcades in August 1998.

 On November 1, 2021, Arika president Ichiro Mihara posted on Twitter that a formal announcement for the upcoming release of a home port of the Tetris: The Grand Master series was being delayed, thus revealing that a home port for the series was currently in development.
 A year later, Arika announced on Twitter that Hamster Corporation licensed the first Tetris: The Grand Master game as part of their Arcade Archives series, to be released on December 1, 2022, for the Nintendo Switch and PlayStation 4.